 Blaine Amendments at the Supreme Court:

-- On January 22, 2019, the Supreme Court will hear Espinoza v.
+- On January 22, 2019, the Supreme Court heard Espinoza v.
 Montana Department of Revenue, in which the State of Montana refused to implement a tax credit scholarship program, arguing that Montana’s Blaine Amendment forbids tax credits for donations to scholarship-granting organizations if any of the scholarships are given to students attending religiously affiliated schools.
 Becket filed a friend-of-the-court brief in support of low-income parents, arguing that organizations cannot be excluded based on religion from participating in widely available public programs.

 - In 2016, Becket filed a friend-of-the-court brief in Trinity Lutheran Church v.
 Comer, in which the U.S. Supreme Court ruled 7-2 that the state of Missouri couldn’t deny a school access to generally available grants for resurfacing playgrounds, simply because the school has a religious mission.